As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 You’ve probably heard of Dramm.
 They specialize in making commercial and consumer watering tools.
 The Dramm 12805 watering wand is just one of their brilliant ideas.

 What I love most about this gardening tool is how simple it is to use.
 There are no unnecessary features that are a hassle to navigate.

 Once you have attached the wand to the hose, simply squeeze the lever to make it work.
 Hook the handle to the metal ring at the very bottom to make it stay in place.
 This way, you will use less hand power while you do the watering.

 This watering wand creates a gentle rain shower courtesy of the showerhead with 400 holes.
 The head is fully removable and replaceable with other attachments that fit any regular hose.
-Check out my review of Flexzilla garden hoses, as well!
+Check out my Flexzilla garden hose reviews, as well!

 The wand is made of lightweight but sturdy aluminum.
 I only wish the head and control trigger were made of the same material and not plastic.